 You will also take three specialist units, which will be discussed at your interview and will cover:

-You will also be studying GCSE Maths and English if you do not have a grade C or above in these already.
+You will also be studying GCSE Maths and English if you do not have a grade C or above in these subjects already.

 You will be assessed continually throughout the course.
 This will be done through assessment of your practical skills and theoretical tasks.